Step One: Get with me to learn if I am currently accepting commissions, or/and if you wish to be placed on the wait list.

 Step Two: We will talk about expectations for finished product.
 At that time I will give you an estimate of what the piece will cost.
 A deposit of 1/3 of the portrait price needs to be paid before beginning.
 If there are any travel expenses they will need to be reimbursed as they are happen.

 Step three: If possible, the subject will sit for test photos and poses to help decide composition, and other issues.

 Step four: The subject will sit for a quick 5X7″ study to help determine colors and lighting.

-Step five: Then you will approve composition, pose, and study.
-At that time the second payment is made in order to proceed. .
+Step five: At this point you will approve composition, pose, and study before I continue.
+Then the second payment is made in order to proceed.